ISRAEL & Palestine

 istockphoto | Content License Agreement

-Despite the known consequences of further escalation and a spiralling humanitarian crisis, Israel's Western allies have declared their support and offered military assistance.
-The terror attack by Hamas has merely emboldened other extremists on both sides, whose first answer is always violence.
+Despite the known consequences of further escalation and a spiralling humanitarian crisis, Israel's Western allies have declared their support and offered unabated military assistance.
+The terror attack by Hamas has emboldened other extremists on both sides, whose first answer is always violence.
 All signs are pointing to a long, bloody, and far-reaching conflict which is already having international ramifications.
 Time and time again we have seen that war never brings peace.
 There are no winners, but the losers are always civilians.

-This comprehensive platform to the Israel-Palestine conflict provides over 10,000 resources including key background information, essential news portals, previous deadly clashes, the potential for peace, and the human rights situation in both Israel and Palestine.
+This comprehensive platform to the Israel-Palestine conflict provides over 20,000 resources including key background information, essential news portals, previous deadly clashes, the potential for peace, and the human rights situation in both Israel and Palestine.
 Learn about the involvement of Iran backed militant group Hezbollah, U.S. relations with Israel, and other international reactions.

 A young boy in Gaza stands in the middle of a huge pile of grey rubble from a destroyed building